 - If none of the circumstances referred to in (2) applies to a particular asset, but the Court is satisfied that there is a significant risk that the asset will have to be sold in the short to mid term, then the Court, whilst not making allowance for the capital gains tax payable on such a sale in determining the value of the asset, may take that risk into account as a relevant s.75(2) factor, the weight to be attributed to that factor varying according to the degree of the risk and the length of the period within which the sale may occur.

 - There may be special circumstances in a particular case which, despite the absence of any certainty or even likelihood of a sale of an asset in the foreseeable future, make it appropriate to take the incidence of capital gains tax into account in valuing that asset.
 In such a case, it may be appropriate to take the capital gains tax into account at its full rate, or at some discounted rate, having regard to the degree of risk of a sale occurring and/or the length of time which is likely to elapse before that occurs.

-In Rosati & Rosati 1998, the court clarified that a potential capital gains tax liability should not be automatically taken into account in the property settlement.
-This will depend on the individual circumstances of each case.
+In Rosati & Rosati 1998, the court clarified that a potential capital gains tax liability should not be automatically considered in the property settlement.
+This will depend on the individual circumstances of each capital gains tax and family law property settlement case.

 Seeking Clarity on Capital Gains Tax on Property?

 Let Justice Family Law guide you.
 Our expert team provides precise advice, ensuring you comprehend every facet of your obligations and opportunities relating to CGT.

 We are committed to empowering you with knowledge and supporting you through each step of your property transactions or settlements.

 Whether you’re an investor, homeowner, or dealing with property settlements, our experienced professionals ensure your interactions with Capital Gains Tax are informed, compliant, and optimised for your benefit.